Introduction

 Run PuTTY

-- Enter the app name in the terminal and press Enter:
+1. Enter the app name in the terminal and hit Enter:

 putty

-Note: If you are looking to use a different Telnet and SSH client, read about popular PuTTY alternatives.
+Note: If you want to use a different Telnet and SSH client, read about popular PuTTY alternatives.

 Conclusion

-Feel free to test out PuTTY, as it has various benefits.
-Apart from its session management, PuTTY offers several other great customization features that allow you to find and fix bugs, access serial ports, etc.
+This article explained how to install PuTTY on your Ubuntu system.
+Besides its session management, PuTTY offers several other great customization features that allow you to find and fix bugs, access serial ports, etc.

-For Windows and Mac installation guides, check out our articles on installing PuTTY on Windows and installing PuTTY on Mac.
+For the installation guides for other OSes, check out our articles on how to install PuTTY on Windows and Mac.